Gim (food): Cultivation

 Gim produced during the winter in estuaries or the brackish water zone, with 1.024 ‰ salinity, is said to be the most delicious.
 Seeding begins in autumn—between September and October—and multiple harvests can be taken from a single seeding throughout the winter months.
 The algae are known to grow well in sea water when temperatures are between 5 and 8 C. Gim that has been grown for 50 days is considered best for consumption, as the color and flavor are at their peak.

 Two main cultivation methods are used in contemporary gim farming: traditional "racks" method used for high quality gim that is similar to naturally grown laver, and the "floating rafts" method used for mass production.
 Racks type gim, similar in quality to naturally occurring laver, is currently produced in some areas of Wando, Sinan, Gangjin, and Jangheung; however this type of gim is grown in fewer than 100 farms across the country.
 The number of farms that use the rack method has been declining due to high production costs, low cultivation yields, aging fishing village populations, and increasing water temperatures caused by global warming.

 Racks

 Racks type cultivation starts with planting bamboo sticks in the seabed.
 Nets, to which the laver seeds can stick, are tied to the bamboo posts.
 Several nets may be connected together.
 Seeds are planted on the nets in September, often helped by the process of installing nets in multiple layers to facilitate the clinging of the seeds to the net; the layers of nets are separated and re-installed once the seeds are well attached.
 The nets are subsequently moved to a farming area.
-The rack type nets installed at gim farms are submerged during high tide and exposed to the sun at low tide; this limited exposure to the sun allows for a certain amount of photosynthesis that's helps maintain the original flavor of the gim.
+The rack type nets installed at gim farms are submerged during high tide and exposed to the sun at low tide; this limited exposure to the sun allows for a certain amount of photosynthesis that helps maintain the original flavor of the gim.
 Farming gim using the rack technique is an eco-friendly cultivation method.